Posts

 1. I start by posting here on my site.

-3. Blog2Social doesn’t support Substack.
-You can import posts to Substack via RSS feed.
+5. You can import posts to Substack via RSS feed.

-• I set the number of posts on my feed to however need to be imported.
+• I set the number of posts on my feed to however many need to be imported.
 So, one, if I’m on the ball.

 • I choose Import/Export, then Import Posts